radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/02-configuration.md

 To define access permissions:

-><span style="color:red">**IMPORTANT NOTE - Access rights can be defined by any user who is a member of the ACI Administrators group or the Directory Administrators group.
-For details on all administrative groups available for RadiantOne, please see Delegated Administration of RadiantOne in the RadiantOne System Administration Guide.**
+>[!warning] Access rights can be defined by any user who is a member of the ACI Administrators group or the Directory Administrators group.
+For details on all administrative groups available for RadiantOne, please see Delegated Administration of RadiantOne in the RadiantOne System Administration Guide.

 5. From the Main Control Panel > Settings Tab > Security section > Access Control sub-section, select the Enable ACI checkbox on the right side in the Authorization section and click Save.
 6. In the Access Control section, click **Add**.
 The Edit ACI pane is displayed.

->**Note – The Target Scope pull-down menu value defaults to subtree, and the Target Attributes value defaults to All.**
+>[!note] The Target Scope pull-down menu value defaults to subtree, and the Target Attributes value defaults to All.

 7. Enter an ACI description (e.g. globalprofileaci).
 8. Click the Choose button to navigate to the target DN.